 Grow Your Accounting Business Online With WordPress

-Now, more than ever, accountancy organizations must work hard to remain competitive, find new business, and retain current clients.
-Not only do you have to participate in the communities and industries your business serves, you must also maintain a strong web presence.
-This includes having a dynamic web presence and learning how to better promote your business services online.
+Today, more than ever, certified public accountants must work harder to remain competitive, source new clients, and keep their current business.
+Not only do they have to become more involved in the communities and industries they serve, they must also develop a strong digital presence.
+This includes having a website and learning how to better promote your business online.

-In addition to investing dollars advertising offline, you will probably find that in order to compete with other accounting businesses, increasingly larger amounts of their budget need to be delegated towards the development and maintenance of a website that drives new clients, engages visitors, outranks the competition in search engines and social media, and helps give you wider marketing reach online.
+As well as spending dollars advertising offline, you will probably find (if you haven’t already) that in order to compete with other accounting businesses, increasingly larger amounts of their budget need to be allocated to develop and manage a website that drives prospective clients, engages users, outperforms the competition in search engines and social media, and increases your marketing reach online.

-This means that your site not only has to look professional, your web pages have to be fast-loading, and be easy to navigate, but even more importantly, the needs of the website may change in time and sections will need to be updated often.
-This requires the implementation of a well-developed website and content management strategy.
+This means that your website not only has to look professional, your web pages have to be fast-loading, and your site has to be easy to navigate, but even more importantly, the needs of the website may change in time and many aspects will need to be updated frequently.
+This requires implementing well-developed website and content management strategy.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”